pjmartinez/TFM_UM-eqtls/README.md

 **Finally, the obtained vcf will we used as input for the downstream eQTL analysis.**

 # eQTL analysis
-For the analysis of **eQTLs** will be use the software `Matrix eQTL`, the complete information of this software can be found [here](http://www.bios.unc.edu/research/genomic_software/Matrix_eQTL/ and the paper describe this software is [Shabalin 2012](https://pubmed.ncbi.nlm.nih.gov/22492648/).
-This software is the oficial tool of the [Genotype-Tissue Expression (GTEx) project](https://gtexportal.org/home/)
+For the analysis of **eQTLs** will be use the R package `Matrix eQTL`, the complete information of this software can be found [here](http://www.bios.unc.edu/research/genomic_software/Matrix_eQTL/ and the paper describe this software is [Shabalin 2012](https://pubmed.ncbi.nlm.nih.gov/22492648/).
+This software is the oficial tool of the [Genotype-Tissue Expression (GTEx) project](https://gtexportal.org/home/).

 This software can accommodate large expression and genotype datasets.`Matrix eQTL` checks for association between each SNP and each transcript by modeling the effect of genotype as either categorical (`ANOVA model`) or additive linear (`least squares model`).
 The simple linear regression (used in this study) is one of the most commonly used models for **eQTL analysis**.
 In addition, `Matrix eQTL` can test for the signiﬁcance of genotype-covariate interaction (not considered in this study). `Matrix eQTL` also supports correlated errors to account for relatedness of the samples and heteroscedastic. `Matrix eQTL` implements a separate test for each gene-SNP pair and corrects for multiple comparisons by calculating false discovery rate (`FDR`).